I know you will make Mama proud. You and your sister will make our name famous!

-Officer Reccard studied him.
-“There was a break-in down the street at Mennen’s Stereo Warehouse last week.
-Lots of equipment and items stolen.
+Officer Reccard studied him and then replied, “There was a break-in down the street at Mennen’s Stereo Warehouse, lots of equipment and items were stolen.
 A tip came in that a young teenage girl by the name of Catalina Vargas might have been involved.
-Her and her boyfriend Jimmy Brower may have information on it.”
+She and her boyfriend Jimmy Brower may have information on it.”

 “Watch your tone, son!”

 “My sister is not involved.
 I am telling you.”